Configuring automation settings

 Check this box if the analysis results should be automatically submitted to QCI Interpret once a sample analysis completes.
 If you want to inspect the analysis results before submission to QCI Interpret, you can leave this setting disabled and submit the results manually after inspection (see Submitting results to QCI Interpret).

 Check this box if the analysis results should be automatically downloaded once a sample analysis completes.
-Which file types that should be downloaded and to where can be configured in the download settings dialog (see Configuring download settings).
+The download location, a file type filter, and the creation of a download completion file can be configured in the download settings dialog (see Download settings).

 Testing automation settings